Help Through Hardship Crisis

 We are building a network of organisations as part of the project, involving a wide range of community, faith and statutory groups and services.
 To join the network, fill out the form here.

-We recently delivered our 7th Advice First Aid training course on 7th and 8th November at our office in Battersea Library.
+We recently delivered our 8th Advice First Aid training course on in March 2020 at our office in Battersea Library.
 The course is targeted at staff and volunteers of community and voluntary partners and provides an introduction to welfare benefits, housing and debt.
 Please contact us if you are interested in attending the course in the future.

-We held our 3rd Annual Conference on Wednesday 10 July on the theme of Advice and Change.
+We held our 4th Annual Conference on Thursday 16 July.
+This was held online for the first time.
 For more information about this and previous events, please visit our Events and Conferences page.

 Mid Term Evaluation